karl-rathmanner/golem/README.md

 Install [node.js](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/en/docs/install), check if you're on the correct branch.

 Run yarn to download and install all of golem's dependencies.
-(Feel free to use npm instead of yarn, if that works for you.)

 	$ yarn